houndslight/houndslight/README.md

 Hi, I’m Zachary (houndslight).

-I’m a full-stack software engineer focused on building production-ready systems end to end — from backend architecture and APIs to clean, usable frontends.
+I’m a full-stack software engineer focused on building production-ready systems end to end.
+From backend architecture and APIs to clean, usable frontends.
 I care about correctness, performance, and maintainability over shortcuts.

 I’ve worked across real-time systems, full CRUD applications, developer tooling, and cross-platform UIs, with an emphasis on writing code that scales and can be owned long-term.